lexmckenz/DE_DU_PoC/README.md

 2. __Profile the data and assess its quality__: Profile the data in _at least one_ table.
 That is, for each column present establish -- at a minimum -- the data type, minimum and maximum values (if applicable), null incidence, and top 3-5 values (if appicable).
 Be prepared to show how you profiled this data, as well as an assessment of the data quality based on the profiling results.

+3. __Clean the data__: Based on what you saw in the profiling, clean your data.
+Don't worry about making your data squeaky clean.
+This is a short PoC.

-3. __Create the DDL for implementing your model in an RDBMS and execute it.__: Define each table using DDL and execute that DDL to build the tables in a RBDMS.
+4. __Create the DDL for implementing your model in an RDBMS and execute it.__: Define each table using DDL and execute that DDL to build the tables in a RBDMS.

-4. __Load your data__: Load the data from Kaggle into your RBDMS using psycopg2 or another module.
+5. __Load your data__: Load the data from Kaggle into your RBDMS using psycopg2 or another module.

-5. __Prepare data visualizations__: Prepare at least 2 visualizations in Python, Tableau or another tool.
+6. __Prepare data visualizations__: Prepare at least 2 visualizations in Python, Tableau or another tool.
 Be prepared to discuss why you chose a particular visualization strategy for each.

 ## Deliverables